oracle/node-oracledb/doc/api.md

 #### <a name="examplesodaawait"></a> 1.1.2 Example: Simple Oracle Document Access (SODA) in Node.js

-Oracle Database 18c users who have been granted the SODA_APP role can use [node-oracledb 3's SODA API](#sodaoverview) to store content such as JSON.
-SODA support in node-oracledb is in Preview status and should not be used in production.
-It will be supported with a future version of Oracle Client libraries.
+Oracle Database 18c or 19c users who have been granted the SODA_APP role can use [node-oracledb 3's SODA API](#sodaoverview) to store content such as JSON.
+SODA can be used with Oracle Client 18.5 and Oracle Client 19.3, or later.

 ```javascript
 // mysoda.js